Information for Parents

 POINTS OF CONTACT IN THE AFTERNOON

-Val and Carly share the co-ordinating of the afternoon Pixie programme and supervise the afternoon staff from 1:00 pm until 4:30 pm.
-Carly, the Aftercare Teacher, supervises the remaining children and the afternoon staff after 4:30.
-Please direct any queries at pick-up time to Val until 4:30 and Carly after 4:30 or to the assistant who was with your child.
+Val shares the co-ordinating of the afternoon Pixie programme and supervise the afternoon staff from 1:00 pm until 4:30 pm.
+The Aftercare Teacher, supervises the remaining children and the afternoon staff after 4:30.
+Please direct any queries at pick-up time to Val until 4:30 and after 4:30 or to the assistant who was with your child.
 Class teachers leave at 1:00 or 2:00 and the assistants remain for the afternoon.
 The office is closed for business from 4:30 and re-opens at 7:30 am.

 Each assistant remains with their assigned classes.
 On occasions when staff are ill or on leave it is possible that a different assistant will have been with your child but this is the exception, rather than the rule.
 No children are allowed off the property without your specific permission.
 Please make use of the blackboard outside the office.
 Children are accounted for in the mornings when their teachers take the register.